 Pujol – a tasting menu for a taste of Mexico

 Pujol was named by the Wall Street Journal as the best restaurant in Mexico City.
-The 3000 plus reviews on Google seem to also agree.
+The 3000-plus reviews on Google seem to also agree.

-Every mouthful of the tasting menus have been thought through down to the very last detail.
+Every mouthful of the tasting menus has been thought through down to the very last detail.
 The food is complex with flavours and so beautifully presented that you almost don’t want to eat it.

-The taco tasting menu is a favourite, allowing you to sample a variety of sophisticated tacos and other traditional dishes such as mole.
+The taco-tasting menu is a favourite, allowing you to sample a variety of sophisticated tacos and other traditional dishes such as mole.